The government shall consist of three branches: Legislative, Executive, and Judicial.

 Screen names will be used primarily in The System, but it should be possible for people to match screen names to real-world names with some effort.
 Not only does this allow independent inspectors to check up on the voting process, but prevents the system from being held hostage by a hacker who manages to break into the main database.
 Social engineering tools should be sufficient to keep the screen-name/real-name information from being used inappropriately (e.g., someone including this information in one of their posts in an attempt to influence or intimidate another user would receive some sort of censure).

-Only votes from individuals with a Level 1 Credential in Matchism and with their primary residence in that Locality will be counted for proposals affecting a Locality.
-Globality elections will count the votes of all individuals with a Level 1 Credential, regardless of their location.
+Only votes from individuals with a Standard Adult Credential and with their primary residence in that Locality will be counted for proposals affecting a Locality.
+Globality elections will count the votes of all individuals with a Standard Adult Credential, regardless of their location.

-Yes, this means that issues affecting the Globality will at first be decided primarily by people living outside of Localities that have adopted the current Matchlist.
+Yes, this means that issues affecting the Globality will at first be decided primarily by people living outside of Localities that have adopted the current Matchism Code.
 There are two reasons why this is not only necessary, but optimal.
-The first is that statutes and policies in the Matchlist will eventually apply to all human beings and so all human beings should have a say in how they are defined.
-Allowing the first few adopters of Matchism to define these laws and policies is a recipe for disaster since they may implement culture, language, or location-specific policies that might indirectly (or even directly) harm individuals in pre-Matchist nations.
-This could in turn cause unacceptable delays in the adoption of Matchism by those nations.
+The first is that statutes and policies in the Code will eventually apply to all human beings and so all human beings should have a say in how they are defined.
+Allowing the first few adopters of matchism to define these laws and policies is a recipe for disaster since they may implement culture, language, or location-specific policies that might indirectly (or even directly) harm individuals in pre-matchist nations.
+This could in turn cause unacceptable delays in the adoption of matchism by those nations.

 Only by eliminating all sources of external threat is it possible to control the activation level of Authoritarians in one’s own country.
-Replacing all SDAP-led governments (and this includes most representative democracies) with Matchism must therefore be a high priority.
-The most efficient way to do that is by having these citizens living under SDAP rule participate in the Globality to the greatest extent possible until the Matchish grow to critical mass in that country.
+Replacing all SDAP-led governments (and this includes representative democracies) with matchism must therefore be a high priority.
+The most efficient way to do that is by having these citizens living under SDAP rule participate in the Globality to the greatest extent possible until the matchish grow to critical mass in that country.